SPT-Mod-Dev/SPT-Mod-Dev/README.md

 - Modern and superheavy tanks can now use their correct turrets and cannon

 ### Mongolia
- - Spirit "Build an Indipendent Economy" all tank production now -15% (down from 15/20/25 for light/mediums/heavies)
+ - Spirit "Build an Independent Economy" all tank production now -15% (down from 15/20/25 for light/mediums/heavies)
  - Spirit "The Flying Circus" Special forces defence and attack +25% -> +10%
                               Encirclement penalty +25% -> 15%